morris/cps1/README.md

 - 1.6.
 An __argument__ is an entry in the `arguments` list of a function call.
 - 1.7.
 In a function call, an argument is the __semantically last argument__
-if all following arguments are ignored, i.e. neither presence nor value may have effect on the function call.
+if all following arguments are ignored, i.e. neither presence nor value have effect on the function call.

 ## 2. CPS1 Operations